stanford-sysml-seminar/stanford-sysml-seminar.github.io/about.md

 permalink: /about/
 ---

-We can use this page to put more information about why we're holding this seminar series (summary of stuff we'll say on the first recording), or we can axe it.
+We'll use this page for our blog post on why we're running this seminar.